IndieWeb Friendly Themes

 Themes Supporting Microformats

 - The SemPress theme by Matthias Pfefferle is currently the only theme to support microformats, microformats2 and schema.org.
 The official version of the theme can be found in the WordPress.org repository.
 There are also several child themes available on Github listed in the project's instructions as well.

 - Independent Publisher as of v1.7 now supports microformats2 (though could possibly be further improved?) and additionally does some custom display in comments.php to better differentiate between comments, webmentions, pingbacks, and trackbacks.
 (Nota bene: the WordPress.com version of this theme is a separate fork and doesn't have the mf2/webmentions support.)
 The theme is actively being developed on GitHub for additional detail, contributions, and support.

 - MF2_s is a starter theme from David Shanske which supports microformats.
-It is a fork of the popular Underscores starter theme which many developers use as a base for building custom themes.
+It is a fork of the popular Underscores starter theme which is primarily meant for developers to use as a base for building custom themes.
 It is under active development with the hopes it will form the basis of future themes.
 Because it is a "starter theme" meant for developers, average users will likely find that it doesn't meet their needs without changing it significantly.

 Solutions for Themes not Natively Supporting Microformats

 Rather than a theme supporting it natively, uf2 is a plugin that attempts to add microformats2 data to an existing theme.
 The author admits it is very limited and recommends using a theme that supports microformats natively.
 In practice it works well enough with most out-of-the box themes as to be very useful for lots of basic functionality.
 Be aware that some themes unfortunately use microformat classes for CSS styling rather than just semantics, and this can cause issues (typically only with the way the pages display) when using the uf2 plugin.

 Examples of themes that don't work well with the uf2 plugin: